 More evidence has emerged that shows there is a very low risk of children becoming very unwell from coronavirus (COVID-19), even for children with existing health conditions.
 Most children originally identified as clinically extremely vulnerable no longer need to follow original shielding advice.
 Parents should be advised to speak to their child’s GP or specialist clinician if they have not already done so, to understand whether their child should still be classed as clinically extremely vulnerable.

-If you feel that your child may be classed as extremely clinically vulnerable, please let us know and speak to your child’s doctor to gain clarification about whether this is still the case.
+If you feel that your child may be classed as clinically extremely vulnerable, please let us know and speak to your child’s doctor to gain clarification about whether this is still the case.
 If it is not the case they can return to school.
 If they are still classed as clinically extremely vulnerable then they can stay at home and remote learning will be provided for them.
 All other pupils should return to school.

 Our Risk Assessment